-Even so, the impact on animals flying site is minimal, since the installed wind turbines are small, and occupy only $13.2 \text{ m}^2$ each in the direction perpendicular to the blades respectively.
-This represents a total occupied space occupied by these of about 40 m in the worst case.
+Even so, the impact on animals flying site is minimal, since the installed wind turbines are small, and occupy only 13.2 m^2 each in the direction perpendicular to the blades respectively.
+This represents a total occupied space occupied by these of about 40 m2 in the worst case.